otrv4/otrv4/otrv4.md

       * If the message can be decrypted:

-          * Display the human-readable part (if it contains any) to the user.
+          * Display the human-readable part (if non empty) to the user.
             SMP TLVs should be addressed according to the SMP state machine.
           * Rotate root, chain and brace keys as appropriate.
           * If the received message contains a TLV type 1 (Disconnected):